mikenakis/Public/bytecode/README.md

     - When parsing bytecode from a byte array, the framework will merge all these opcodes into `LDC` instructions.
     - When assembling bytecode, the framework only allows you to specify `LDC`.
     - When generating an array of bytes from bytecode, the framework will emit the most compact opcode from the zoo, based on the type of the constant, the value of the constant, and where in the constant pool it is located.
+    - Note that even the `ACONST_NULL` opcode falls under the same category of instructions that just push a single constant into the stack, but due to the nature of `null` this opcode was not easy to treat like the others, so the framework offers it as a separate instruction.

 - When it comes to coding stack frames, *mikenakis-bytecode* will not automatically generate stack frame entries for you, (because that's quite difficult,) but it will allow you to specify stack frames that simply reference target instructions, and it will pick the right subtype based on how long the actual offset to the target instruction turns out to be.